Skip to main content

 Maryland Consumer Debt Collection Act / Maryland Consumer Protection Act

 In addition to the federal FDCPA, Maryland has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

 How long to respond in Maryland?